 Studying Linguistics at Murray Edwards

 We aim to admit two Linguistics students each year, meaning that there is a small but vibrant community of up to six undergraduate students in the College at any one time.
 We also typically have one to two postgraduates in Linguistics in the College, who meet with the undergraduates at dinners and other events.
 Linguistics students are encouraged to develop their interests and participate to the meetings of the Gabe Society which comprises MML and Linguistics undergraduates, graduates and Fellows and aims to provide a focus for academic exploration and inquiry at undergraduate level.

-A Level: A*AA; if offered, A* in an essay subject or foreign language.
+A Level: A*AA; A* in a foreign language or essay subject (if offered).

-IB: 42, 776; if offered, 7 in IB Higher Level essay subject or IB Higher Level foreign language.
+IB: 42, 776; 7 in IB Higher Level foreign language or IB Higher Level essay subject (if offered).

 No specific subjects are required.

 All applicants for Linguistics are required to take a written assessment if shortlisted for interview.
 You will not need to register in advance for this assessment and the College will provide details directly to you.